Primark Co-Ords

 Project Background

 This project was initiated to increase product discoverability, improve average transaction value (ATV), and support Primark’s Click & Collect (buying online and picking up in store) offering.
-Our goal was to surface co-ords more effectively on product detail pages (PDPs), especially as customers often needed to evaluate multiple products before committing.

 Constraints